ACS Case Studies for Research Lab Safety

 ACS Case Studies for Research Lab Safety takes a case study approach to teaching and learning with a library of self-paced case studies, through which students learn fundamental risk assessment skills that are universally applicable to all research laboratories.

-ACS Case Studies of Research Lab Safety is a 90-minute course that guides students and faculty through five real-world lab safety incident case studies.
-Based on the RAMP model, this course teaches fundamental risk assessment skills that are universally applicable to all research environments throughout their academic career and into industry.
+ACS Case Studies for Research Lab Safety is a 90-minute course that guides students and faculty through five real-world lab safety incident case studies.
+Based on the RAMP model, this course teaches fundamental risk assessment skills that are universally applicable to all research environments throughout their academic career and into the industry.

 Each case study leads students through the exploration of a real-world research laboratory incident with questions that prompt them to reflect on how and why incidents happen.
 This process helps students reason through decisions at various levels and identify ways to assess risks and minimize hazards, even when performing common tasks in the lab.

-Vivid Illustrations and simulated conversations make each scenario relatable and increase students’ awareness and readiness before they receive more thorough safety lectures.
+Vivid illustrations and simulated conversations make each scenario relatable and increase students’ awareness and readiness before they receive more thorough safety lectures.

 This interactive and modular course, together with supplementary materials all in one place, makes it easy for instructors, principal investigators, and EHS or lab managers alike to put the RAMP model into action in their department or institution.
 These case studies also help stimulate important conversations around risk assessment and research safety.

 When adopted in conjunction with other ACS safety courses, ACS Case Studies for Research Lab Safety helps cultivate a safer learning environment for all who work and study on their campus.

 - A readily available tool that reduces the burden of curriculum development and completion management on faculty and staff

 - Easy integration into the upper-division undergraduate and graduate curriculum

 - Authoritative best practices designed and created by lab safety experts